dotnet/arcade/Documentation/ArcadeContributorGuidance.md

 * Have at least three (3) face-to-face conversations (or voice when remote) over a week or two at a minimum with the devs where there is the most disagreement.
 It is amazing how much these higher bandwidth conversations help.
 (Community contributors get a pass here...)
 * Be able to articulate all other points of view.
 Know the rationale behind the differences.

 Time and again differences get worked out when these items occur.
 To be sure, it's not easy and we're often tempted to think "it shouldn't be this hard".
 While perhaps that's true - the reality is that sometimes it IS this hard, and there's really no easy path through.
-The good news is that in Arcade, this is rare.
+The good news is that in Arcade, this is relatively rare.

 ## Helpful Tactics/Advice when it's challenging
 * Where there are differences that are challenging, see the '[Defaults Guidance](DefaultsGuidance.md)' doc for help on framing and definitions.